|

 When you return from a ride, prop the bike up and spray off the majority

 of the mud and muck with the hose.
-Its crucial to not blast the
+Its crucial to not blast

-ever direct it toward greased parts.
+above and dont ever direct it toward greased parts.

 Once youve knocked off most of the dirt, fill the bucket with

-warm water and enough detergent to raise some suds and go to work on
+warm water and enough detergent to raise some suds and go to work

-the soap by dribbling water from above.
+scrubbed the bike fully, rinse off the soap by dribbling water from

-With a little practice, you ought to be able to turn a filthy mud monster
+With a little practice, you ought to be able to turn a filthy mud

-theyll rust.
+wet with water, theyll rust.

 Tips: to quickly clean bikes that aren’t too

-dirty, apply spray furniture polish to a rag and wipe your bicycle clean
+dirty, apply spray furniture polish to a rag and wipe your bicycle

-with it.
+clean with it.
 Also see Park

 Tool’s bike washing and cleaning how-to.